RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Christmas Capers/Christmas Capers.md

 ## Test Your Project { .flag}

 __Click the green flag.__ Do the hills move?
-Has the issue with the flickering trees been fixed?
+Has the issue with the reappearing trees been fixed?

 ## Save your project { .save}